Policy Development and Research Program at APTA

 - The Role of Transit in Support of High Growth Business Clusters in the U.S. - December 2013

-This study addresses issues of business productivity, market access and transit service for high growth business clusters in the United States.
-The study draws on eight high-growth knowledge-oriented business clusters and their transportation conditions in six US cities to provide an estimate of the total national income and employment consequences of congestion and how investment in public transportation can alleviate those consequences.
+This study addresses issues of business productivity, market access and transit service for America's Innovation Districts.
+The study draws on eight high-growth knowledge-oriented business clusters and their transportation conditions in six US cities to provide an estimate of the total national income and employment consequences of congestion and how investment in public transportation maintain competitiveness.

 - A New Partnership: Rail Transit and Convention Growth - November 2013